LucasLima939/cos_challenge/README.md

 # cos_challenge

-This project is a CarOnSale challenge and these are out main goal:
+This project is a CarOnSale challenge and these are our main goal:
 - Step 1: The app must provide an user identification.
     - Bonus: Save the data locally so the step can be skipped.
 - Step 2: The user should be able to enter the VIN for search a vehicle, this process should have a good error handling structure.